-- 23. The order of business at a meeting shall follow that set out in the agenda unless it is varied by the Chairman with the consent of the Committee. - 24.
-A member may only initiate a debate or move a motion on a matter which is not on the agenda with the consent of the Committee. - 25.
-Subject to Standing Order 18 meetings shall start at the time set out in the notice of meeting and shall normally continue until all the business on the agenda has been disposed of but the duration of a meeting may only exceed three hours with the consent of the Committee. (reference to standing order is re-numbered) - 26.
-The Chairman may, with the consent of the Committee, adjourn a meeting, but no business shall be transacted at an adjourned meeting other than the business which had not been disposed of when the adjournment took place.

-27. If a meeting is adjourned for more than seven days (but not otherwise) notice of the adjourned meeting shall be given as if it was an Ordinary Meeting.
+- 21. The order of business at a meeting shall follow that set out in the agenda unless it is varied by the Chairman with the consent of the Committee. - 22.
+A member may only initiate a debate or move a motion on a matter which is not on the agenda with the consent of the Committee. - 23.
+Subject to Standing Order 16 meetings shall start at the time set out in the notice of meeting and shall normally continue until all the business on the agenda has been disposed of but the duration of a meeting may only exceed three hours with the consent of the Committee. - 24.
+The Chairman may, with the consent of the Committee, adjourn a meeting, but no business shall be transacted at an adjourned meeting other than the business which had not been disposed of when the adjournment took place. - 25.
+If a meeting is adjourned for more than seven days (but not otherwise) notice of the adjourned meeting shall be given as if it was an Ordinary Meeting.